 “Lucas, you two can’t stay here.
 It’s not safe.”
 Micah stated.

 Once they got there, Micah wanted to get a few men together to

 ride around the countryside, looking for any trace of Russell.
-Lucas was torn.

 “Micah, you know I’d go with you, but…” Lucas began.